-He showed us his kilns where the firing of the pottery happens, but what most impressed me was the workspace he had created in the back of his property.
+He showed us his kilns where the firing of the pottery happens.
+What most impressed me was the workspace he has created in the back of his property.

-We stood there for a moment and you could hear the creek flowing, the birds chirping and the wind blowing through the trees.
+We stood there for a moment listening to the flowing creek.
+You could hear the birds chirping and the wind blowing through the trees.
 It is truly magical and I can understand why making pottery in this particular area would make anyone's creative juices flow.

 Inside the Class Area